-The Samoyed’s smile is one of the most heart-warming traits of these wonderful Russian dogs.
-With the fluffy and soft coat, Samoyeds are truly hard to resist.
+The Samoyed’s smile is one of the most heart-warming qualities of these wonderful Russian dogs.
+With their fluffy and soft coat, Samoyeds are truly hard to resist.
 But as an owner, you may wonder if all their fluff means they shed a lot.

 Samoyeds are heavy shedding dogs.
 After all, they were bred to survive in sub-zero temperature, thus needing a thick and warm coat for protection.
 However, the thick double-coat of the Samoyed means they’re also prone to excessive shedding twice a year (usually in the spring and fall) when they blow their coats.